amitmaordsl/project-notebook/Entry 2 -- April 10.md

 I'm now probably behind schedule if I'm going off of my plan at the beginning.
 I'm not super worried because I feel like my next steps are fairly straightforward and I know how I want to get them done, and my time should be better in the next couple of weeks to work on this, but at this point I do have a lot of work to do, especially considering that I have had a couple big rethinks of my project in the last couple weeks and my work still feels distinctly "square one"-y at the moment.
 So, it's kind of game on for these next two weeks.

+**12:18AM EDIT**: I spent a couple hours on the program and can now check any poem against any schema!
+This is great news and really great progress for the IR.
+I guess the next step is now syntax, but will really want to show this to the critique group and see what they say!
+I had to fudge some architecture, so I may want to refactor, but really happy to have functionality right now.
+This is exciting!

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do